Introduction

 Public Law Care and Adoption

 Gemma represents local authorities, children, parents, extended family members, and, on occasions, foster carers, at all stages of care proceedings and appeals.
+She has represented clients in courts of all levels up to the Court of Appeal.

 She has dealt with applications for leave to oppose adoption, post-adoption/placement contact, discharge of care orders, forced marriage protection orders, and deprivation of liberty.